-The sales volume of cigarettes in the PRC grew steadily from approximately 2,307.5 billion sticks in 2016 to 2,393.2 billion sticks in 2021 at a CAGR of approximately 0.7%, with a slight fall in 2019.
-In 2019, the PRC Government has issued the Opinions of the State Council on Carrying Out Health Operations (關於實施健康中國行動的意見) to promote citizen's healthy living which resulted in slower growth in cigarette sales volume.
-Notwithstanding the tightened regulations on smoking control, it is expected that the demand for tobacco products and the number of smokers in the PRC will remain stable, mainly due to (i) the enforcement of smoking control is inherently difficult and often costly, taking into account the government cost to be incurred for deploying officers for patrol, human resources for responding to complaints and reports, as well as expenses in relation to prosecution or other enforcement actions against smokers who are in breach of the regulations; and (ii) the PRC Government has not imposed an absolute ban on smoking, nor is there any indication that the PRC Government is inclined to do so in the foreseeable future.
+The sales volume of cigarettes in the PRC grew steadily from approximately 2,307.5 billion sticks in 2016 to 2,375.5 billion sticks in 2021 at a CAGR of approximately 0.6%, with a slight fall in 2019.
+In 2019, the PRC Government has issued the Opinions of the State Council on Carrying Out Health Operations (關於實施健康中國行 動的意見) to promote citizen's healthy living which resulted in slower growth for cigarette sales volume.
+Notwithstanding the tightened regulations on smoking control, it is expected that the demand for tobacco products and the number of smokers in the PRC will remain stable, mainly due to (i) the addictive nature of cigarettes leading to smokers' long-term reliance on tobacco products and hence they are less likely to withdraw from smoking despite the tightened regulations; (ii) the enforcement of smoking control is inherently difficult and often costly, taking into account the government cost to be incurred for deploying officers for patrol, human resources for responding to complaints and reports, as well as expenses in relation to prosecution or other enforcement actions against smokers who are in breach of the regulations; and (iii) the PRC Government has not imposed absolute ban on smoking, nor is there any indication that the PRC Government is inclined to do so in the foreseeable future.
+Owing to the perceived difficulties in withdrawing from smoking, it is expected that many smokers are more willing to adjust their behavior instead of withdrawing from smoking entirely.
 Hence, it is expected that the demand for tobacco products will remain stable in the forecast period.
-The number of smokers in the PRC is expected to remain stable at approximately 300 million and the sales volume of cigarettes is forecasted to increase from approximately 2,410.3 billion sticks in 2022 to 2,466.9 billion sticks in 2025 at a CAGR of approximately 0.8%.
+The number of smokers in the PRC is expected to remain stable at approximately 300 million and the sales volume of cigarettes is forecasted to increase from approximately 2,402.7 billion sticks in 2022 to 2,435.8 billion sticks in 2025 at a CAGR of approximately 0.5%.

-The sales value of cigarettes in the PRC grew from approximately RMB1,381.6 billion in 2016 to RMB1,490.3 billion in 2021 at a CAGR of approximately 1.5% and is forecasted to grow from approximately RMB1,524.5 billion in 2022 to RMB1,590.0 billion in 2025, at a CAGR of 1.4%.
+The sales value of cigarettes in the PRC grew from approximately RMB1,381.6 billion in 2016 to RMB1,497.7 billion in 2021 at a CAGR of approximately 1.6% and is forecasted to grow from approximately RMB1,526.1 billion in 2022 to RMB1,581.3 billion in 2025, at a CAGR of 1.2%.
 Despite the slight drop in sales volume of cigarettes in 2019, the sales value of cigarettes is largely unaffected as the industry aims to increase sales by promoting mid-to-high-end cigarettes, which is also the major driver for the forecasted years.

-Sales value and volume of cigarettes breakdown by tiers in the PRC from 2016 to 2025
+Sales value and volume of cigarettes in Hubei from 2016 to 2025